 “Great communication with the landlord, great transport links around the area great living community with convienience for dining and shopping, great schools around the area.
 Find the area relatively safe.
 Property is fine and great concierge facility, however quite expensive.” – Calvin, verified resident at Dickens Yard

 Close by there’s Galliard’s The Apex, an ultra-modern set of towers with a landscaped terrace and a viewing gallery in the taller high-rise.
+Which is another great place to rent in Ealing.

 “Affords an excellent lifestyle good location, built with all the mod cons & roof garden.
 Stunning views of sunrise & sunset.” – Dr RÃ«Ä“, verified resident at The Apex